aniketkaushik4/ChatApplication/README.md

 <p>
 </p>

 > This chat application leverages the power of Node.js and Express for the server-side logic, providing a real-time communication platform.
 Messages are stored in a MySQL database, ensuring persistence across sessions.
 The frontend, designed with HTML and CSS, offers an intuitive and responsive user interface, allowing users to engage in seamless conversations.
-The combination of these technologies enables a dynamic and interactive chat experience, connecting users in an efficient and visually appealing manner
+The combination of these technologies enables a dynamic and interactive chat experience, connecting users in an efficient and visually appealing manner.

 ## Install